7/01/2023 Wahkiakum County (link to here)

 another 5.

 The hour or so we spent in the lush mixed forest along Oatfield Road near Alcyon Farm in Skamokawa (apparently pronounced Skamockaway) was a highlight of our weekend.
-There was the Sooty Grouse we both heard at the end of the county road, a cleanup bird for me since the one I heard back in April may have been a phantom.
-There was the Barred Owl we flushed near the double-track driveway to Alcyon Farm, a satisfying sighting despite not getting a photo because our Barred Owl back in March was a heard-only bird.
+The Sooty Grouse we both heard at the end of the county road was gratifying for me since the one I heard back in April may have been a phantom.
+The Barred Owl we flushed near the double-track driveway to Alcyon Farm was satisfying for both of us despite not being able to get a photo because our Barred Owl back in March was a heard-only bird.

 Hermit Warbler, Skamokawa